gefercan2/touchDesigner_Arduino_exercises/README.md

 # touchDesigner_Arduino_exercises

 TouchDesigner is a node-based visual programming language developed by Derivative for creating real-time interactive multimedia content, 3D art, and immersive installations.
 It allows users to build complex visuals, audio, and interactive systems by connecting operators (nodes) on a canvas, offering instant feedback without traditional text-based coding.
-https://derivative.ca/product<br>https://learn.derivative.ca/<br>
+In TouchDesigner, an
+Operator (OP) is the fundamental building block—or node—used to create networks that generate, process, and manipulate data.
+Operators are linked together to perform complex tasks, with data generally flowing from left to right.TouchDesigner utilizes seven main operator families (color-coded nodes) to process different types of data, with
+TOPs, CHOPs, SOPs, DATs, and COMPs being the most frequently used.
+They are organized by function: images (TOPs), numerical data (CHOPs), 3D geometry (SOPs/POPs), text/data (DATs), and structure/UI (COMPs). https://derivative.ca/product<br>https://learn.derivative.ca/<br>